compling-potsdam/wise19-bm1-anlp/docs/index.md

 * Dan Jurafsky & James H. Martin, Speech and Language Processing, 3rd edition (draft [available online](https://web.stanford.edu/~jurafsky/slp3/).
 Rerences to this are written as `JM.3.i.k` in the Schedule, with `i` being the chapter.
 * Jacob Eisenstein, Introduction to Natural Language Processing, MIT Press (draft [available online](https://github.com/jacobeisenstein/gt-nlp-class/tree/master/notes)).
 Referred to as `E.chapter`.

+Also useful as background reading:

+* Yoav Goldberg, Neural Network Methods for Natural Language Processing, Morgan & Claypoole, 2017  (In the library; will try to get them to buy e-book version.)

 ## Requirements